 You aren’t even a person anymore- you’re an extension of them.

 When they aren’t with you, you begin to panic because the most important thing in your life, wait no, the ONLY thing in your life after they’ve isolated you and made you anxious and afraid of losing them, is missing.

 Let’s get one thing clear: love-bombing is a form of manipulation.
 It’s used to take control of the victim- it’s just the first step of the process to control your life and your being, but it is an essential step to the process.

-Love-bombing and isolation often happen in an overlapping manner- the love-bombing takes place first but eventually, isolation begins to creep into the picture.
+Love-bombing and isolation happen in an overlapping manner- the love-bombing takes place and shortly, isolation begins to creep into the picture.

 *Disclaimer* I am not writing this blog for myself- I don’t need to vent, I don’t need to express emotions and I don’t need to whine about some boy- writing these things triggers me and brings back PTSD symptoms- it doesn’t benefit me at all other than letting me help other survivors relate to someone and bring awareness to those who can’t relate.
 I am writing this blog solely to help others and raise awareness about mental health.